 Changes to the PLC can result in undesired behavior and serious errors (e.g., inoperability of the control).
 For this reason, access to the PLC is protected by password.
-The FN function provides HEIDENHAIN as well as your machine tool builder and suppliers the ability to communicate with the PLC from an NC program.
-It is not recommended that the machine operator or NC programmer use this.
-There is risk of collision during the execution of the function and during the subsequent processing!
+This function provides HEIDENHAIN as well as your machine tool builder and suppliers with the ability to communicate with the PLC from an NC program.
+It is not recommended for the machine operator or NC programmer to use this function.
+There is risk of collision during the execution of the function and during the subsequent machining!